Georgegriff/griffadev/src/posts/react-hooks-mutations/react-hooks-mutations.md

 - one with the original implementation "before" I refactored and broke it
 - one with my refactor which broke the code in a specific way
-- one with the changes i'd probably make in addition to my original refactor to fix the code.
+- one with the changes I'd probably make in addition to my original refactor to fix the code.

 > Full code examples will be available at the end of each section.